Avenging Angel (1985 film): Release

 Avenging Angel went into production quickly after the success of its predecessor.
 Hoping to recreate the success of the first film, New World Pictures released the film on January 11, 1985, two days shy of the anniversary of the first film's release.
 The film was a box office disappointment for the company, opening in 10th place and eventually earning $5,622,787.

 Soundtrack

 As Craig Safan was unavailable, Christopher Young composed the score for the film.
 In 1990, Intrada Records issued his music on a compilation CD including his work from Def-Con 4 (1985), Torment (1986) and The Telephone (1988); in 2013, BSX Records released a compilation album called The Angel Trilogy, featuring Young's score, Safan's music for Angel and Eric Allaman and Reinhard Scheuregger's music for Angel III: The Final Chapter.

-Home video
+Home media

 In 2003, Anchor Bay Entertainment released the Region 1 DVD box set of the first three Angel films entitled The Angel Collection.